My approach

 Frame

-This is where we need to frame our design challenges and set the target audience we want to focus on.
-The design challenge formulates the problem you are trying to solve, and helps you define a scope that is neither too narrow nor too broad.
-Some of my favourite methodologies to use during framing:
+At this stage, we define and frame our design challenges while identifying the target audience to focus on.
+The design challenge clarifies the problem we’re trying to solve and helps set a scope that is balanced—neither too narrow nor too broad.

 How might we questions